 Contextual Offer: A*AB including an A* in Mathematics or Further Mathematics

-IB: 40 with three 6s at Higher Level including 6 in Higher Level Mathematics ('Analysis and Approaches' only)
+IB: 39 with 6,6,6 in three Higher Level subjects including 6 in Higher Level Mathematics ('Analysis and Approaches' only)